Trail Clearing Expeditions into the Boundary Waters

 Whether it’s just you or a group of friends or coworkers who want to go, the chief thing to remember is that the program is very flexible.
 Anyone in relatively good physical shape, whose willing to work and learn a few things can do this.

 In general, most trips last less than a week.
-However, Jamie has stayed out with a crew for 30 days.
+However, Forest volunteers have stayed out for 30 days at a time.
 It all depends on what works for participants.

 Trail crews work year round, from the hot and humid height of summer to those days of 40 below in winter, there is always work to be done.